Exp-aisling/Cortellis/README.md

 # Cortellis
-A package to get data from Cortellis using a search term.
+A package to extract data from Cortellis using a search term.